alexwlchan/alexwlchan.net/src/_drafts/reversing-a-tco-url-to-the-original-tweet.md

 statuses = resp.json()["statuses"]
 ```

-The API represents every retweet as an individual status, so a tweet with three retweets would have four entries in this result -- one for the original tweet, and three more for each of the retweets.
+The API represents every retweet as an individual status, so a tweet with three retweets would have four entries in this response -- one for the original tweet, and three more for each of the retweets.
 The Twitter web UI handles that for us, and consolidates them into a single result.
 We have to do that manually.